gnugat-legacy/SoulMeMaybe/doc/04-console.md

 ## The entry point

-The `app/console` file is a simple PHP script with 3 simple steps.
+The `app/console` file is a simple PHP script with 4 simple steps.

 ### Getting Composer's autoload

-The `require` line calls the autoloader, which job is to include automatically the project files.
+The `require` line calls the autoloader, which job is to include automatically the project files and load their classes.

 You shouldn't concern yourself too much about it.

+### Creation of a colorful output

+The creation of the `ConsoleOutput` object allows us to print colorful text.

+### Checking of the PHP version

+If the user uses an unsupported version of PHP, the `version_compare` section will print a warning.

 ### Creation of the version extractor